soribadiaby/Deep-Learning-liver-segmentation/README.md

  ## Some results

-<p>Finally we get this kind of predictions for a particular cut (you can reproduce this with the notebook), we delineate the liver with a yellow marker</p>
+<p>Finally we get the predictions for a particular cut (you can reproduce this with the notebook), we delineate the liver with a yellow marker</p>
 <p align="center"><img src="img/segmentation-example1.png"></img></p>

-<p>The evolution of the Dice coef for 20 epochs, this plot shows that we have consistent results and a test Dice coef reaching almost 0.87</p>
+<p>The evolution of the Dice coef for 20 epochs, this plot shows consistent results and a test Dice coef reaching almost 0.87</p>
 <p align="center"><img src="img/dice-20epochs-example.png"></img></p>

 ## Acknowledgments